rafabene/macala-game/README.md

 ### - Why do you use Websockets?
 Because it's a game, and the state of the Game (and its pieces like Players, Board, etc) should be immediatly reflected for all players (and even viewers).

-The web UI (not matter what technology it uses), will always receive from the websocket, a JSON representation of the game state.
+The web UI (no matter what presentation technology it uses), will always receive from the websocket, a JSON representation of the game state.

 ### - Could you use REST?
 Yes, but this is a web Game, not an API to a Game.
 This disctinction needs to be very clear.